o1-labs/docs2/docs/using-mina/set-up-a-wallet.md

 ---
-title: Set Up A Wallet
+title: Set up a wallet
 ---

 ## Set Up A Wallet